12 castles you should visit in Denmark

 Denmark was the first country in the world to legally recognise same-sex couples, and we're proud of our traditions of tolerance, equality and respect.

 Size matters.
-So we've picked our three biggest and most-dramatic natural attractions to start off.
+So we've picked Denmark's three biggest and most-dramatic natural attractions to start with.
 Giant disappearing lighthouses.
 Rugged white cliffs.
 And, you might be surprised to hear, some of the biggest beaches in Europe!

 OK, we didn't actually invent fun.
-But now you're reading this... we are responsible for two enormous contributions to the world of play and make-believe.
+But now you're reading this... we are responsible for some enormous contributions to the world of play and make-believe.
 Can you guess what they are?

 With names like The Danish Riviera and The Cold Caribbean, you can probably guess that Zealand is the kind of island where Danes go to relax and unwind.
 And the good news?
 Copenhagen is actually on it anyway!